Cosmetic Surgery Negligence Claims and You

 That compensation helps cover any additional expenses you incur.
 As a result:

-- The loss of income you suffer is minimised.
+- You minimise the loss of income you suffer, and;

 - The distress you suffer as a result is acknowledged.

 Get in touch today to arrange a free initial consultation.
-After talking to you about your situation, we will be able to advise whether you have grounds for a legal claim.
+After talking with you, we’ll advise whether you have grounds for a legal claim.
 We work with clients on a No Win No Fee* basis.
 These agreements minimise your financial risk and reassure you that your claim has a good chance of success.

 Because if you don’t receive any compensation, you don’t have to pay any legal fees.